TreasureMouse/TreasureMouse/README.md

 ## Versioning

-We use Semantic Versioning (SemVer) for versioning, if you're intereted in closely following AElf's developement please check out the [SemVer docs](https://semver.org/).
+We use Semantic Versioning (SemVer) for versioning, if you're intereted in closely following TreasureMouse's developement please check out the [SemVer docs](https://semver.org/).

 ## License

-AElf is licenced under [MIT](https://github.com/AElfProject/AElf/blob/dev/LICENSE)
+TreasureMouse is licenced under [MIT]